sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-02.md

 ```bash
 az network routeserver peering list-learned-routes --routeserver ARSHack -n HubCentralNVA --query 'RouteServiceRole_IN_0' -o table
 ```
-** Note: --query 'RouteServiceRole_IN_0' queries the first instance of ARS at 10.0.3.4 while --query 'RouteServiceRole_IN_1' queries the second instance of ARS at 10.0.3.5 **
+**Note: --query 'RouteServiceRole_IN_0' queries the first instance of ARS at 10.0.3.4 while --query 'RouteServiceRole_IN_1' queries the second instance of ARS at 10.0.3.5**.
+LocalAddress column in the output below shows which ARS instance the output is for</br>
 Sample Output:
 ```
 AsPath    LocalAddress    Network        NextHop    Origin    SourcePeer    Weight